 Joining an IFC Fraternity

-Throughout the fall semester, potential members will be invited to attend activities and events with fraternity men in order to get to know each other better.
-Since this is a process of mutual selection for potential members and fraternity chapters, we recommend maximizing your options and consider all of our fraternities here at Vanderbilt instead of focusing on just one.
-This will allow for you to ensure that your personal values will align with those of the International/National Fraternity, Alumni Members, and current Vanderbilt Chapter and its members.
-Fraternity recruitment chairs and presidents will get the information of who has attended each of the events below and may reach out to potential new members that swipe their student ID card at IFC events.
-You can also find the contact information for a specific Fraternity by going to the Chapter’s page on our Fraternities page HERE.
+Throughout the fall semester, potential members will be invited to attend activities and events with fraternity members in order to get to know one other better.
+Since this is a process of mutual selection for potential members and fraternity chapters, we recommend maximizing your options and considering all of our fraternities here at Vanderbilt instead of focusing on just one.
+This will allow you to ensure that your personal values will align with those of the International/National Fraternity, Alumni Members, and current Vanderbilt chapter and its members.
+Fraternity recruitment chairs and presidents will get the information of who has attended each of the events below and may reach out to potential members that swipe their student ID card at IFC-sponsored events.
+You can also find the contact information for a specific fraternity by going to the chapter’s page on our fraternities page here.

-In order to be eligible to join an IFC Fraternity, a male potential new member must:
+In order to be eligible to join an IFC Fraternity, a potential member must:

 Have at least a 2.5 grade point average and have completed at least 12 credit hours.
-If you do not meet this GPA or credit hour minimum, you may complete an appeal HERE but there is no guarantee that your appeal will be granted.
+If you do not meet this GPA or credit hour minimum, you may complete an appeal on the IFC Anchor Link page, but there is no guarantee that your appeal will be granted.
 An IFC Executive Board representative will be in touch concerning the status of your appeal.

-Potential members must have completed 3 hours of community service with a fraternity or community service agency during the Fall 2014 semester.
-Potential new members can attend service events to meet this requirement with any fraternity; it does nto need to be the chapter that he ultimately ends up joining.
-You can enter the form on Anchor Link HERE.
+- First-year potential members must have completed 5 hours* of community service with a fraternity or community service agency during the Fall 2019 semester.
+Potential new members can attend service events to meet this requirement with any fraternity; it does not need to be the chapter that the student ultimately ends up joining.
+You can enter the form on Anchor Link. *Upperclassmen/Transfer students must complete 3 hours of community service.
+Enter Your Community Service Hours on Anchor Link here.

 No conduct violations or currently on disciplinary status.
-In addition, students are not eligible to join a Greek organization if they are placed on disciplinary probation.
+In addition, students are not eligible to join a fraternity or sorority if they are placed on disciplinary probation.
 Students can be placed on disciplinary probation for violations of state law and university policy, including but not limited to underage consumption of alcohol, intoxication, possession or use of fake identification, fighting or drug usage.
-As such, men interested in joining should conduct themselves in a respectable manner and make responsible personal decisions so that their behavior does not prevent them from joining a Greek organization.
+As such, students interested in joining should conduct themselves in a respectable manner and make responsible personal decisions so that their behavior does not prevent them from joining a Greek organization.

-Completion of registration (online form located HERE), payment of $30 registration fee, and completed grade and conduct form found on the registration form.
+Completion of registration (online form), payment of $30 registration fee, and completed grade and conduct form found on the Anchor Link registration form.

 Upperclassmen and Transfer Students

-Men that are Upperclassmen/Transfer Students and are interested in joining during the Fall 2014 semester should plan to meet as many chapter presidents and representatives throughout the fall semester as they can.
+Upperclassmen/Transfer Students who are interested in joining during the Fall 2019 semester should plan to meet as many chapter presidents and representatives throughout the fall semester as they can.

 Interfraternity Council recruitment events for Upperclassmen and Transfer Students:

-- IFC Transfer and Upperclassmen recruitment event August 26th, 2015 located in Alumni Hall, Lounge 100 at 5pm- 8:30pm to meet with various presidents and recruitment chairs of each chapter.
-You can find out more on Anchor Link: IFC Upperclassmen and Transfer Student Reception
+- IFC Transfer and Upperclassmen recruitment event August 21, 2019 located in the Student Life Center (SLC)-Board of Trust Room at 5:30pm to meet with various presidents and recruitment chairs of each chapter.

-- Open Dores in the SLC Ballroom on September 6th, 2015 at 2pm.
+- Open Dores in the SLC Ballroom on September 2, 2019 at 6 pm.
 Attendees will learn about the IFC Recruitment process as well as get an opportunity to visit each of the chapters so that they can see which organization is the right fit for them.
 Attendees are encouraged to be themselves and ask plenty of questions to make sure that they organization and its values align with the potential new members’.
-You can find out more on Anchor Link: IFC Open Dores 2015

-- Upperclassmen and Transfer Student Bid Night Sunday, October 4th at starting at 4pm in the Board of Trust Room.
+- Upperclassmen and Transfer Student Bid Night on September 29, 2019 at 4 pm in Sarratt Cinema.
 This is the evening in which our IFC Fraternities will be extending “bids” as invitations for membership to potential members.
-Attire is coat and tie and the event can be found on Anchor Link: IFC Recruitment Upperclassmen and Transfer Bid Night.
+Attire is coat and tie.

-Men that are First Year Students and are interested in joining during their second semester should plan to meet as many chapter presidents and representatives throughout the fall semester as they can.
+First-Year Students who are interested in joining during their second semester should plan to meet as many chapter presidents and representatives throughout the fall semester as they can.

-- Open Dores in the SLC Ballroom on September 6, 2015 at 2pm.
+- Open Dores in the SLC Ballroom on September 2, 2019 at 5:30 pm.
 Attendees will learn about the IFC Recruitment process as well as get an opportunity to visit each of the chapters so that they can see which organization is the right fit for them.
 Attendees are encouraged to be themselves and ask plenty of questions to make sure that they organization and its values align with the potential new members’.
-You can find out more on Anchor Link: IFC Open Dores 2014

-- Bid Night in the SLC Ballroom at 6pm on Saturday, January 16th, 2016.
-Attendees are asked to attend wearing coat and tie to formally receive their invitation to join a Fraternity and will serve as the conclusion of the joining process for the 2014-2015 academic year.
-(Anchor Link event for Bid Night)
+- Bid Night in the SLC Ballroom at 6pm on Saturday, January 11, 2019.
+Attendees are asked to attend wearing coat and tie to formally receive their invitation to join a Fraternity and will serve as the conclusion of the joining process for the 2019-2020 academic year.

 New Member Education Information

-The education period following recruitment lasts between 5-8 weeks.
+The education period following recruitment lasts no more than 6 weeks.
 This time is used for brotherhood development and to teach new members about the history, traditions, structure, management and ritual of the chapter.
-While it is a serious time commitment, pledging should not interfere with classes or study time.
-Every chapter has a scholarship program that includes study hours for new members.
-Vanderbilt University and every international Greek organization prohibit hazing in any form during this new member education period.
+While it is a serious time commitment, new member education should not interfere with classes or study time.
+Every chapter has a scholarship program that includes academic programming and initiatives for new members.
+Vanderbilt University and every fraternity prohibit hazing in any form during this new member education period.
 For more information about the laws and policies regarding Hazing, please click here.